Anouck96/ReproGen22/README.md

 ## Coherence
 Uses the code of Dziri et al. (2019) (https://github.com/nouhadziri/DialogEntailment) to find the semantic similarities.
 We have used python 3.7.5.
-We followed their installation instructions but needed specific versions of packages to make it all work:
+We followed their installation instructions but needed specific versions of packages to be able to run the code:
 - pytorch_pretrained_bert == 0.6.0
 - allennlp == 0.8.3
 - torch == 1.9.0